 Most modern Harley-Davidsons are air/oil-cooled, with the oil radiator hidden in the front frame.
 You can even buy an optional oil cooler fan for many models, a useful add-on if you do a lot of low-speed riding or continuous idle time.

-Air-cooled and air/oil-cooled engines overheat somewhat easily.
+Air-cooled and air/oil-cooled engines overheat more easily.
 You generally shouldn’t leave them on for long periods.
 The manuals advise against this.
+(It’s also not a good idea for liquid-cooled motorcycles, but they can handle it better.)

-Liquid cooling is the answer to these problems.
+Liquid cooling is the answer to the problems of cooling V-twins.
 Liquid cooling for engines means

 - They can run higher compression ratios (more power!)